Southend West and Leigh: 2010–2024

 Further marginal changes were due to a redistribution of local authority wards.

 Current (Southend West and Leigh)

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises the whole of the current Southend West seat with the addition of St Luke's ward from Rochford and Southend East.
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises the whole of the previous Southend West seat with the addition of St Luke's ward from Rochford and Southend East.

 The constituency comprises a small part of the west of Southend-on-Sea, and includes Leigh-on-Sea and Westcliff-on-Sea.
 It is bounded to the north and east by Rochford and Southend East, to the north by Rayleigh and Wickford, to the west by Castle Point, and to the south by the very end of the Thames Estuary.